This course will help your team deepen their skills, confidence and shared understanding of co-design and co-production.

 • Pre-course reading and reflective activity

-• 15hrs of learning over 8 online sessions or two days of intensive workshop
+• 15hrs of learning over two days

 • A co-design tool package to take with you on your co-design journey